i18next/i18next-chained-backend/README.md

 import i18next from 'i18next';
 import Backend from 'i18next-chained-backend';
-import Locize from 'i18next-locize-backend'; // load from service import XHR from 'i18next-xhr-backend'; // have a own xhr fallback
+import Locize from 'i18next-locize-backend'; // load from service import HttpApi from 'i18next-http-backend'; // have a own http fallback

 i18next
   .use(Backend)